4rlenrey/Notes/Cpp11.md

 ```
 THIS LOOKS AWFUL!

-What we could do is creating our type.
+What we could better do is create our own type.
 We can do that by using `class` or `struct` keyword.
 Their only difference is that class has all the elements private by default and struct has them public.

-I'm gonna be using classes.
+I'm gonna be using classes because classes are the c++ standard way of doing this.

 Let's now create my own Person type.
 ```cpp